geotrev/bulba/README.md

 # \<upgraded-component\>

-`UpgradedComponent` is a simple and accessible base class enabling intuitive use of web components with no dependencies.
+`UpgradedComponent` is a simple and accessible base class enabling the use of native web components.
+It has no dependencies.

 The class brings various features to make your components predictable and maintainable.
 Encapsulate your HTML and styles in a shadow root, manage state using properties, tap into lifecycle methods, and more.